 The main square (zócalo) is well maintained with plenty of seating for people-watchers like me and surrounded by beautiful buildings that transport you back to another era.
 Take time to explore the Palacio de Gobierno and the stunning murals on display in its majestic halls depicting the Yucatan experience.
 For more free art visit the Museo de la Ciudad and the Museo de Fernando García Ponce-Macay (Museum of Modern Art).

-During weekend evenings the streets surrounding the zócalo are usually closed off to traffic allowing the restaurants to place tables outside for some al fresco nighttime dining and socializing; a wonderful idea.
+During weekend evenings the streets surrounding the zócalo are usually closed off to traffic allowing the restaurants to place tables outside for some al fresco nighttime dining and socializing; a great idea.
 Some of the streets remain closed on Sunday mornings giving cyclists the chance to freely and safely ride around – a popular activity for families.
 Tourists can rent bikes too.
 Sunday afternoons at the zócalo are a hive of activity with traditional Yucatecan music and dance performances by local groups and international invitees.
 Arrive early to get a seat.
 Then enjoy some candy floss, a marquesita or some platanos fritos from the various street vendors dotted around the square.

 Two to three days are sufficient to explore the historic centre, and I highly recommend it.
 Merida is a wonderful and successful blend of old and new Mexico, rightfully proud residents and an opportunity for education and inspiration.
 Discover it for yourself.